calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-config-setup.md

 Important to note: **you must check the driver sense resistor values** and add them to your configuration file.
 Failure to do so may result in destruction of motors, drivers, or both — this is a scenario that has happened numerous times so save yourself the effort of dealing with an electrical fire.
 For v0.4 tmc2160s, the value is 30 mΩ — however, due to reported issues with low sense resistances this value is likely to change in the future.
 Check the physical resistors on the board before configuring!

 This code configures the TMC2160 drivers M0 and M1 (just substitute the pin alias names).
-Start out at a low run current and increase it when you have established that the drivers work.
+Start out at a low run current and increase it to your preferred value once you have established that the drivers work.
 ```
 [stepper-<n>]
 step_pin: M0_STEP